Episode

 .

-for a little while, then slowly makes his way back to camp.
-When
+(Chris stays for a little while, then slowly makes his way back to camp.
+When he arrives, Susan

-fish while Abigail, Connie, Lance and Kent play spades.
-Dana is nowhere
+is cooking fish while Abigail, Connie, Lance and Kent play spades.
+Dana is nowhere to be seen)

 .